The Messaging and Mobile A/B testing features will be deprecated from the product on January 1st, 2022. Read more information on the Mixpanel blog.

 Use the Experiments property and segment by the specific experiment if you want to understand the behavior of users exposed to an experiment previously.
-Note that if you filter a report by an Experiments property you will be looking at people exposed to that experiment at some point in time, but not necessarily recently, which is why as a best practice, you should always use Experiment Started and Experiment Id to analyze an active experiment.
+Note that if you filter a report by an Experiments property you will be looking at users exposed to that experiment at some point in time, but not necessarily recently, which is why as a best practice, you should always use Experiment Started and Experiment Id to analyze an active experiment.

-- The Experiments property is also not visible on user profiles, though you can filter for it in Explore.
+- The Experiments property is not visible on user profiles, though you can filter for it in Explore.

 - You can use the Experiment Started event to target notifications, but you cannot target notifications based on the Experiments property.

 - Our Chance to Beat Original values are calculated with a one-sided z-test with a 95% Confidence Interval.